FuelLabs/fuel-specs/specs/protocol/abi.md

 0x000000000c36cb9c
 ```

-## Argument encoding
+## Argument Encoding

-When crafting a Sway script data, you must encode the arguments you wish to pass.
+When crafting a transaction script data, you must encode the arguments you wish to pass to the script.

 **The encoding for the argument will depend on the type of the argument being encoded.**